chan-bigdata/project-website/_posts/2026-08-25-beyond-top-k-building-search-confidence-guardrails-for-agentic-ai-with-opensearch.md

 }
 ```

-On clusters where `min_score` is not yet applied to normalized hybrid scores, enforce the threshold in the agent orchestration layer instead:
+One limitation to keep in mind: `min_score` is not always available on hybrid queries.
+If you add a `sort` clause to the hybrid query, for example to factor freshness or authority into ordering, sorting takes over from score-based ranking and `min_score` no longer applies.
+In that case, and on clusters where `min_score` is not yet applied to normalized hybrid scores, enforce the threshold in the agent orchestration layer instead:

 ```python
 def get_threshold(query_type, intent):